harfangeek/MeshEditor/README.md

 - 3D computation and related algorithms and data structures
 - Software architecture
 - Modern C++ features
-- Makefiles
+- Makefiles and multi-OS support
-- Git branching models
+- Git workflows
+- Continus Integration

 If you are interested in any of these topics you may find something interesting in this project.
 All critics and suggestions are of course welcome.